6mile/tvpo/README.md

 ### Definition:

-Why has the target been selected?
-What benefit would the target provide to an attacker?
+The reason the target has been selected, or the benefit the target provides to an attacker

 ### Description: